JacobBonner/JenkinsTutorial/README.md

 ## Part 6 - Agents and Distributing Builds

+Within a Jenkins environment, we often start out with a single machine - the controller.
+However, as the end user load grows, and as the number of developers, testing, and processing necessities increase, it is helpful to have multiple machines that can be used to distribute the load and execute processes faster.
+We can accomplish this by adding additional agents within our Jenkins environment.

 ### 6.1 - Adding an SSH Build Agent

 #### __Retrieve Private SSH Key from Worker__